Follow this general procedure when building a Gmail add-on:

-When you colloborate with others in developing an add-on, the add-on project is owned by a single user account.
+When you colloborate with others in developing an add-on, a single user account owns the add-on project.
 When you publish an add-on, a single user account acts as the publisher.
 The publishing account must have edit access to the add-on script project, but it doesn't need to be project owner.

-It's very important to avoid situations where you lose access to an add-on code or settings because the owner of the project left our organization!
+It's very important to avoid situations where you lose access to an add-on code or settings because the owner of the project left your organization.

 To prevent this, we encourage you to use Team Drives when you collaborate on an add-on.
 Placing your add-on script file in a Team Drive ensures that no single account is the sole owner of the project.